 * Which professionals should be involved, the specific steps they should be taking to safeguard your child as well as meeting obligations as first-responders under the NRM process;

-* Next steps if you are experiencing issues with inadequate professional responses.
+* Next steps if you are experiencing issues with inadequate professional responses. it

 Please also see 'Tackling Child Exploitation - Parents as Partners under 'What We Do' tab.